Preid22/Odin/TicTacToe/README.md

         Looking at the list returned in the dev console of Chrome, it looks like we should also be able to make use of the ID to get to a specific cell.

 ???
 QUESTION: Seems like there are a couple of ways around it, but I'm thinking through how and where to make the cells 'active' (accessible and interactive).

+FEELING STUMPED - Time to move on and chew on this...
+The issue that I'm trying to unravel is how to link the individual cells to my JS functions and make them individually accessible.
+Haven't yet been able to really step through it so that should be the next step.